EzeOnoky/Project-Base-Learning-11/README.md

-## STEP 5      **CREATE A COMMON PLAYBOOK**
+## STEP 5 - CREATE A COMMON PLAYBOOK

-It is time to start giving Ansible the instructions on what you needs to be performed on all servers listed in `inventory/dev`
+It is time to start giving Ansible the instructions on what you need to be performed on all servers listed in **`inventory/dev`**

-In `common.yml` playbook, we will write configuration for repeatable, re-usable, and multi-machine tasks that is common to systems within the infrastructure
+In **`common.yml`** playbook, we will write configuration for repeatable, re-usable, and multi-machine tasks that is common to systems within the infrastructure

-Update your `playbooks/common.yml` file with following code:
+Update your **`playbooks/common.yml`** file with following code:

 On your VS Code, click on the common.yml file and paste below...

 ```
 ---
 - name: update web, nfs and db servers
-  hosts: webservers, nfs-server, db01
+  hosts: WEB, NFS, DB
   remote_user: ec2-user
   become: yes
   become_user: root